No matter where Anita Finnegan has been, she says, “Art has always come with me.”

 In summer 2006, Finnegan was struck by symptoms she first dismissed as a “bad flu.”
 Her husband, Ron Finnegan, took her to an emergency room where she immediately received a blood transfusion.

-Physicians told her that her bloodstream was filled with cancerous cells and she had only 12 to 24 hours left to live, said Finnegan.
+“They told me I was 98 percent leukemic and had 12 to 24 hours left to live,” said Finnegan.

-Her husband brought her prism-color markers so she could continue her artwork, and she let her creative muse guide her during recovery.
-Her doctor encouraged her to submit her drawings for the American Society of Clinical Oncology’s 2011 calendar.
-“Hope on Angel Wings” — her homage to caregivers, family and friends — was chosen for the month of January.
+Her husband brought her prism-color markers, so she could continue her art, and Smith encouraged her to submit her drawings for the American Society of Clinical Oncology’s 2011 calendar.
+“Hope on Angel Wings” — her homage to caregivers, family and friends — was chosen for January.

 “The angel wings are everyone who lifted us, kept us safe, loved and cared for us and made us well,” Finnegan said.
 “We turned ourselves over to them to carry us.”